 If you need to see progress more quickly to help keep you motivated, put all of your extra money to the smallest debt until you get it paid off and then move to the next larger one until you have everything paid.

 If the holiday season has left you terrified about logging in to peek at your credit card account, it’s time to think about cutting back on your spending and putting a plan into action.
-At Oklahoma Central, members have access to free, confidential financial counseling with our financial wellness partner, GreenPath.
+At Oklahoma Central, members have access to free, confidential financial counseling with our financial capability partner, GreenPath.